Alexoner/dsa/language/cpp/tools.md

 Abnormal program state and possible reasons
 - Dirty data that doesn't make sense
     - Data race
-    - Object has been destroyed, so memory is used for other purpose.
+    - Illegal memory access: object has been destroyed, so memory is used for other purpose.

 #### [Stack trace of running program](https://unix.stackexchange.com/questions/166541/how-to-know-where-a-program-is-stuck-in-linux)